bartbutenaers/node-red-contrib-ui-svg/README.md

         "textContent": "my title"
     }
    ```
-+ In the example below, a message contains a single command.
++ A message can contain a single command.
 For example:
    ```
    "payload": {
        "selector": "#cam_living_room",